• Skip to primary navigation

 If medications fail to work, physicians may recommend a treatment called vagus nerve stimulation.
 This involves the placement of a small device into the patient’s chest.
 This device sends low levels of electrical energy to stimulate the vagus nerve, which may reduce seizure activity between 20% and 40%.

 The ketogenic diet is another treatment option for epilepsy that fails to respond to medication.
-However, it’s a strict diet that entails substantially lowering carbohydrates while increasing fats.
+However, a strict diet entails substantially lowering carbohydrates while increasing fats.
 The body will then use fat for energy, as opposed to carbohydrates.

 It is a difficult diet for families to follow because of the severe limitations in what the child may eat, as well as the continuous need to monitor for ketones.